mnapoli/silly/docs/dependency-injection.md

 ## Choose your container

-Silly uses the [container-interop standard](https://github.com/container-interop/container-interop) in order to be compatible with any dependency injection container.
+Silly uses the [PSR-11 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md) in order to be compatible with any dependency injection container.
 The idea is simple: you can set up Silly to use the implementation you prefer.

 ```php
 $app->useContainer($container);